MacManley/gt7-track-visualizer/README.md

 ## Quick Start

 1. Clone this repository `git clone https://github.com/macmanley/gt7-track-visualization.git`
 2. Use python to run the scripts.
 Sample track and session data is included in the "tracks" folder.
-Simply drag any  csvs you want visualized into the "data" folder, then run one of the visualization scripts.
+Simply drag any CSVs you want visualized into the "data" folder, then run one of the visualization scripts.

 Example: `python .\speed_heatmap_visualization.py`